Beet curly top virus

 Beet curly top virus (BCTV) is a pathogenic plant virus of the family Geminiviridae, containing a single-stranded DNA.
-The family Geminiviridae consists of nine genera (Becurtovirus, Begomovirus, Capulavirus, Curtovirus, Eragrovirus, Grablovirus, Mastrevirus, Topocuvirus, Turncurtovirus) based on their host range, virus genome structure, and type of insect vector.
-BCTV is a Curtovirus affecting hundreds of plants.
+The family Geminiviridae contains 15 genera based on their host range, virus genome structure, and type of insect vector.
+BCTV is a curtovirus affecting hundreds of plants.
 The only known vector is the beet leafhopper, which is native to the Western United States.

 History

 Beet curly top virus was first discovered in 1888 in the Western parts of the United States.
 The virus wasn't fully recognized until 1907 when people started to realize that the virus was affecting their crops which led to increasing yield loss.
 As the BCTV began to surface and multiply within the United States, it affected many states (California, Idaho, Utah, and Washington) located in the Western area.
-According to the Environmental Protection Agency (EPA), many crops were destroyed from the disease and led to a considerable economic loss.
+According to the Environmental Protection Agency (EPA), many crops were destroyed by the disease and led to considerable economic loss.
 The BCTV has also been known to affect other countries including Mexico, South America, and the Old World (the Mediterranean basin and the Middle East).